SauquetAlex/Number-Expression-Solver/README.md

   - Operator combinations
   - Expression structures
 3. **Stack-Based Evaluation**: Evaluates the RPN expressions and converts them to readable infix notation.
+4. **Multiprocessing**: The solver uses a different worker for each combinations of operators.

 The number of attempts grows factorially with the number of inputs, so the solver is intended for 4-6 input numbers.